TTUSDC/node-js-sdc/1-Basics/README.md

 27 / 9 // 3
 ```

+* Write a function to calculate a person's age given their birth year and the current year

+* Write a function to convert inches to cm

 * Create an object literal that contains your name, age, major and your favorite cereal

 * Create an nested object literal that contains 2 catagories(these will be your objects), 3 truths and 3 lies